 “Whisky Marocain” (mint tea) is the accompaniment to any discussion or transaction.

-The most beautiful gate of the medieval Moorish world.
+The most beautiful gate of the medieval Moorish world stands in

-Musicians, acrobats and storytellers converge each night on this spellbinding city square.
+Musicians, acrobats and storytellers converge each night on the spellbinding city square

-This relaxed seaside town – setting for a first-class cultural festival in August – is home to one of the best beaches on the northwest coast. © Jose Carlos Serrano/Shutterstock 17 - Chill out by the sea in Essaouira
+Asilah – setting for a first-class cultural festival in August – is home to one of the best beaches on the northwest coast. © Jose Carlos Serrano/Shutterstock 17 - Chill out by the sea in Essaouira

 Volubilis was the chief city of Roman Morocco and is today a beautiful, extensive ruin.

-Morocco’s southern oases are dotted with crumbling kasbahs and mud-built villages. © monticello/Shutterstock 22 - Partake in the Imilchil Moussem Festival
+southern oases are dotted with crumbling kasbahs and mud-built villages. © monticello/Shutterstock 22 - Partake in the Imilchil Moussem Festival

 The Moroccan cultural calendar is packed with festivals but few can match the largesse of Imilchil’s three-day “Marriage Market”.